 Tasha Tudor Society Chapters

 The chapters are a way to enjoy, study and celebrate Tasha Tudor’s world with like-minded folks in your area.
-Our active chapters are listed below.
+Our chapters are listed below.

 Yamanashi, Japan Chapter – Longtime Tudor family colleagues, Masako Meshino and Hayao Izuhara opened a small museum dedicated to Tasha in Yamanashi, Japan.
 Visitors are fascinated by the story of the settle chair being a replica of Tasha’s favorite and having been made by Tasha’s son Seth especially for this museum.
 Mrs. Meshino, translator, and Mr. Izuhara, book designer, worked together over the past decade to produce Tasha Tudor books published by the Media Factory in Japan Read More